 Raise your hand if you want your hard earned travel money to go to things like buying luggage….No one?
-Makes sense — I’m pretty sure no one wants to spend more money than they need to just to get ready for your semester abroad.
-If you wanna save some cash, keep reading.
+Makes sense — If you wanna save some cash, keep reading.

 Since saving money before you leave means more money for cool souvenirs, it’s always a good idea to see how you can pack for cheap:

 - Don't Buy The Fancy Stuff

 You probably won’t need to buy a whole new wardrobe just for your semester but you may need a couple things, so get them at a discount.

 I knew it got chilly in China but didn’t want to pack my really nice coat just for a few weeks of cold (it was very hot and humid the rest of the semester) so I got a winter coat and boots for $8 by checking out the local thrift shops.

 My sister did the same thing before living in Thailand with ILP and got running shorts and tank tops for $1.50 each!
 Start shopping early so you can visit a few different stores over a couple of months to find what you need.

 Check out local thrift stores.
 In Utah we have places like Uptown Cheapskate (you can also sell clothes here!) and Desert Industries, but there might be something different near you.
 There's also lots of options online too — check out Facebook Marketplace and ThredUp.